The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters: Cosmological constraints on expansion, reionization, and extensions

 Over the past two years, several measurements of the Hubble constant that rely on the matter-radiation equality information and are independent of the sound horizon scale have been performed, giving results that are consistent with values of $H_0$ derived from the sound horizon scale (e.g., \citealp{2007.04007,2204.02984}).
 Here, we repeat the analysis method used in \cite{2007.04007} and applied to \Planck\ data to obtain sound-horizon-independent $H_0$ measurements from both ACT and \Planck\ CMB lensing data and their combination.
 In particular, we combine CMB lensing power spectra -- which are sensitive to the matter-radiation equality scale and hence, in angular projection, $\Omega_{\text{m}}^{0.6}h$ -- with uncalibrated supernovae from \texttt{Pantheon+} \citep{2202.04077}, which independently constrain $\Omega_{\text{m}}$ through the shape of the redshift-apparent brightness relation.
+Here, `uncalibrated' refers to the fact that the absolute magnitudes of the supernovae have not been calibrated, e.g. with Cepheid variables or the TRGB technique, such that only information from the relative (not absolute) distance-redshift relation is included.
 This combination, along with suitable prior choices as in \cite{2007.04007}, allows us to constrain $H_0$.
 For the following $r_{\rm s}$-independent constraints that exclude BAO, we sample in $H_0$ instead of $\thetamc$ and impose a prior of $\omegam=0.334 \pm 0.018$ corresponding to the \texttt{Pantheon+} \citep{2202.04077} measurement.
 With this approach, we obtain from ACT lensing\footnote{{The reader may wonder about the difference -- $10\,\text{km}\,\text{s}^{-1}\,\text{Mpc}^{-1}$ lower here -- with the value determined by~\citet{2007.04007}, which used \Planck \ + Pantheon.
 We believe that the change from Pantheon to Pantheon+ is, to a significant extent, responsible for this difference -- the Pantheon+ $\Omega_{\rm m}$ is 13\% higher than Pantheon, which lowers $h$ in this analysis; this also matches what was found in \cite{2204.02984} using BOSS, \emph{Planck} lensing, and Pantheon+.}}

 With the combination of both \Planck\ and ACT lensing, we have

 As seen in Figure \ref{fig:H0_bao}, this constraint is also low (at 2.7$\sigma$ significance) compared to the \texttt{SH0ES} result, although it derives from different early-universe physics than the standard BAO or CMB Hubble constant measurements.